aws/aws-fpga/hdk/docs/shell_floorplan.md

 # Shell Floorplan Reference

-This document provides the floorplan of Small Shell
+This document provides the floorplan of the Small Shell.

 ## Small Shell